joeltennant/Jekyll-and-Docker-Compose/README.md

 ```
 2) View project at localhost:4000
 3) Edit project and Jekyll will auto-regenerates the site
-4) When you want to shut-down the site, ues Ctrl+C then run:
+4) When you want to shut-down the site, use Ctrl+C then run:
 ```
 docker-compose down
 ```

-When you are ready to publish, simply push your project to Github or whenever you choose you host your site.
+When you are ready to publish, simply push your project to Github or whatever you choose to host your site.

-#### Exisiting Project or Start from Scratch
+#### Existing Project or Start from Scratch

 Adding Docker Compose to an existing project or starting from scratch is easy.
 Create a filed called 'docker-compose.yml' in the root.
-See example file for the contents you sould add: [Sample docker-compose.yml](https://github.com/joelt11753/Jekyll-and-Docker-Compose/blob/master/docker-compose.yml)
+See example file for the contents you should add: [Sample docker-compose.yml](https://github.com/joelt11753/Jekyll-and-Docker-Compose/blob/master/docker-compose.yml)

 After you have a docker-compose.yml file in your existing or new Jekyll project, simply follow the instructions above in the "Using this sample" section to serve up your site.